 “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

-The 115 islands of the Seychelles archipelago are precious gemstones set in the warm Indian Ocean with white sandy beaches fringed by palm trees, crystal clear turquoise seas and a pristine and untouched environment.
+The 115 islands of the Seychelles archipelago, being part of the African continent, are precious gemstones set in the warm Indian Ocean with white sandy beaches fringed by palm trees, crystal clear turquoise seas and a pristine and untouched environment.

 Seychelles luxury journeys are special and aspirational, diving and snorkeling are excellent here, shimmering shoals of fish and pristine iridescent coral gardens.

-The Seychelles are caracterized by coral atolls and islands carpeted with rich vegetation, dominated by rugged granite mountains; the dense forests and the swaying coconut groves are bird sanctuaries.
+The Seychelles are characterized by coral atolls and islands carpeted with rich vegetation, dominated by rugged granite mountains; the dense forests and the swaying coconut groves are bird sanctuaries.

 There are over eighty plants unique to the Seychelles first of all the rare, endemic, downright bizarre, iconic and giant-sized Coco De Mer.

-Surely Seychelles rapresent a luxury beach destination and also a popular honeymoon destination, moreover the Seychelles islands are blessed with a year-long warm, tropical climate, it’s always a good time to enjoy this tropical paradise.
+Surely the Seychelles represent a luxury beach destination and also a popular honeymoon destination, moreover the Seychelles islands are blessed with a year-long warm, tropical climate, it’s always a good time to enjoy this tropical paradise.

 Fregate Island Private is Just 20 minutes by helicopter from Mahé, the scenic transfer-flight offers a glorious view from above on white sandy bays, secluded coves with crystal clear turquoise seas and an exotic vegetation.

-Fregate Island is caracterized by surreal rock formations, lush forests as well as some of the world’s best idyllic beaches and cerulean seas; this is a perfect location for those wanting absolute luxury
+Fregate Island is characterized by surreal rock formations, lush forests as well as some of the world’s best idyllic beaches and cerulean seas; this is a perfect location for those wanting absolute luxury

-The surrounding ocean offers plenty of opportunities for diving and snorkelling as well as deep sea fishing.
+The surrounding ocean offers plenty of opportunities for diving and snorkeling as well as deep sea fishing.

-On over 70 tiny satellite islands of the Seychelles Archipelago, most of which are deserted, are present some mind blowing luxury lodges with exclusive servicies and some of the best Spa in the world; in these idyllic and exclusive of hideaways the guests can choose among several watersports or solely relax in front of crystal waters lapping the shore.
+On over 70 tiny satellite islands of the Seychelles Archipelago, most of which are deserted, are present some mind blowing luxury lodges with exclusive services and some of the best Spas in the world; in these idyllic and exclusive hideaway guests can choose among several watersports or solely relax in front of crystal waters lapping the shore.

 Mahe’s forests boast rare endemic plants such as the carnivorous Seychelles Pitcher plant, and many species of unique orchids.